MchainNetwork/mchain-docs/docs/develop/modules/burn.md

 # Burn Module

-The Burn module in Mchain enables the burning of specific tokens, including MARK, BEER, and any Smart Token with the burning feature activated.
+The Burn module in Mchain enables the burning of specific tokens, including MARK and any Smart Token with the burning feature activated.

 ## Burn Command